spdx/spdx-3-model/model/AI/Properties/modelDataPreprocessingSteps.md

 ## Summary

-Field captures all the preprocessing steps done before the model training
+Describes all the preprocessing steps applied to the training data before the model training.

 ## Description

-This is a free form text field that describes the preprocessing steps done to the data before training the model(s) contained in the AI software
+ModelDataPreprocessingSteps is a free form text that describes the preprocessing steps applied to the training data before training of the model(s) contained in the AI software.

 ## Metadata